tweedegolf/minecraft-character-configurator/README.md

 There are 2 versions of the configurator: one made with [react-three](https://github.com/Izzimach/react-three) and another made with [react-three-renderer](https://github.com/toxicFork/react-three-renderer).
 This shows you the different approach of these libraries.

+Check the [live examples](http://data.tweedegolf.nl/minecraft/) to see how this works.

 ### Installation

 Install livereload: